 The HACCP standard is still used as a benchmark for food safety that companies can independently achieve.
 In contrast, ISO 22000 requires third-party compliance and necessary credentials to prove certification.
 The main differences are that HACCP focuses on seeking and controlling food hazards, whereas an ISO certification encompasses food safety while also exploring the business process deeper.
 ISO 22000 addresses the business’s policies and procedures connected to the food safety element of the standard.

 In conclusion, ISO standards are critical in the food industry, as we rely on the consumption of food and drink every day.
 With so many things that could go wrong within the food industry, food safety standards are becoming even more critical.

-If you want to learn more about ISO 22000, you can download our introductory guide below.
+If you want to find out more information on ISO 22000, you can download our introductory guide below.